Rolero4/Rolero4/README.md

 ###

 <h2 align="left">⚡ About me</h2>
 <p>🚀 I'm a frontend developer passionate about clean, elegant code and building intuitive user experiences.
+I'm always exploring new technologies — with a growing curiosity for the full-stack world.
+<br><br>🌐 Want to dive deeper into what I do?
+Check out my site: <a href="https://bartoszrolnik.pl" target="_blank"><strong>bartoszrolnik.pl</strong></a>
-I'm always exploring new technologies — with a growing curiosity for the full-stack world.<br><br>💡 From writing maintainable components to experimenting with new patterns and tools, I love turning ideas into interactive, delightful experiences.<br><br>🎮 Beyond the Code:  I run marathons around the world 🌍, dive deep into gaming 🎮, and have a lifelong love for football ⚽️ (yes, the real football)<br><br>💬 Ask me anything, I will be more than happy to help 😃</p>
+<br><br>💡 From writing maintainable components to experimenting with new patterns and tools, I love turning ideas into interactive, delightful experiences.
+<br><br>🎮 Beyond the Code:  I run marathons around the world 🌍, dive deep into gaming 🎮, and have a lifelong love for football ⚽️ (yes, the real football)
+<br><br>💬 Ask me anything, I will be more than happy to help 😃</p>

 <h2 align="left">🛠 Tech stack</h2>